GabeStah/coeus/README.md

 ## 12.1.
 WCASG Dashboard: Usage Stats

 > WCASG is to start collection some very basic user stats about their widget in WCASG Dashboard issue #75 and @gabestah must store that data.
 The database is already built, underwent customization stresses during development and may not perfectly fit the widget/dashboard model as if it was built from scratch.
 However, it must still report data to SolData on how many times a widget is loaded by a web browser.
-Perhaps @gabestah reads the future documentation about SolData API, integrates the database storage per the specific project best fit solutions and uses a provided snippet of php to run a cronjob to POST to webhook that will be processed & stored by SolData in a timely manner. @ksomerville is then able to visualize the pageview & bandwidth data at the end of the month to include on the customer invoices.
+Perhaps @gabestah reads the future documentation about SolData API, integrates the database storage per the specific project best fit solutions and uses a provided snippet of php to run a cronjob to POST to webhook that will be processed & stored by SolData in a timely manner. johndoe is then able to visualize the pageview & bandwidth data at the end of the month to include on the customer invoices.

 - **database**: `wcasg`
 - **collection**: `srn:coeus:wcasg::collection`